 Difficulty of the climbing or expedition depends on the peak.
-Trekking peaks are easier than high mountain expedition but some of less high trekking peak also technical for climbing.
+Trekking peaks are easier than high mountain expeditions but some of the less high trekking peaks are also technical for climbing.
 We have calculate the grade focus on following topic:

 - a) Length of trek and walking days /Easy glacier route.